Panasonic GX8 vs LX15

 Body comparison: Panasonic GX8 vs LX15

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX8 and the Panasonic LX15.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (39 percent) than the Panasonic GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the LX15 does not feature any corresponding weather-sealing.